BjornKennethHolmstrom/JSUsCH2R/README.md

 - Help modal for easy onboarding
 - Responsive design for various screen sizes
 - PWA support for mobile-friendly usage
-- Persistent local storage of schedule and preferences
+- Persistent storage of schedule and preferences
+- Ability to reset/delete libraries
+- Improved error handling and user feedback

 ## Getting Started